The Best Philly Fall Festivals

 Enjoy celebrity dunk tank, moon bounce, games, food trucks, face painting, carnival games, magicians, dancing in the streets, shopping, a pie eating contest and more.
-There will also be entertainment in the form of a DJ spinning tunes, sword swallowing with MacKenzie Moltov, circus performance by Squidling Brothers, live music, a mini-Halloween parade, and other surprises.
+There will also be entertainment in the form of a DJ spinning tunes, circus performance by Squidling Brothers, live music, a mini-Halloween parade, and other surprises!

-Celebrate the fall season with us at the Manayunk Harvest Fest!
-Bring your family to enjoy a full day of live music, seasonal activities, food vendors, and all things fall in Pretzel Park.
+This family-friendly event brings a full day of live music, seasonal activities, shopping, food vendors, and all things fall to Main Street in Manayunk.

 Germantown Avenue, between Willow Grove and Rex Avenues